jenseng/react-i18nliner/README.md

 1. figure out how to ensure runtime dependency ... perhaps extraction error if `I18n` isn't in scope (though you could have setting to say you want a global)
-2. create placeholders for translate="no"
+2. instructions/examples/code for hooking up preprocessor

 ====